 Dr. Nix is a past president of the North American Paul Tillich Society and has served on the Board of the Baptist World Alliance (Commission on Ethics, Evangelism and Theological Reflection).
 His last four (4) books, Milestone Documents in African American History, Second Edition , co-edited with Keturah Nix cover over 100 primary source documents from 1619-2017.
 He has also published Ernst Troeltsch and Comparative Theology which contributes to an emerging field of academic study; In the Beginning: The Martin Luther King, Jr. Chapel at Morehouse College which has chapters on education, social justice, and reconciliation; and The Inspiration of the Holy Spirit, a book of sermons co-authored with his parents.

 In addition to his seven books, Dr. Nix has also authored many articles, encyclopedia entries, and book reviews in journals and other professional literature.
 He regularly attends conferences, workshops and training sessions on teaching and ministry and has traveled to Hong Kong, Singapore, Israel, Germany, France, Japan, and El Salvador.

 Currently, Dr. Nix teaches in the Department of Humanities and serves as Activity Director of the Visionary Leadership Institute at Claflin University in Orangeburg, SC.
 He received professional development certificates from Hampton University's Executive Leadership Summit (Hampton, Virginia) and the Senior Leadership Academy (Council of Independent Colleges and American Academic Leadership Institute.
 He has lectured at Furman University, Brown Mackie College, Selma University, Boston University, Hamilton College, Baylor University, Morehouse College, Lane College and Frankfurt University (Germany).

 He participates in several community organizations such as Miracle Hill Ministries that help families and children (especially low-income) in need of social and educational services.
 For two years, he taught Hispanic students and out of school youth in the Migrant Education program through the South Carolina State Department of Education.

-Dr. Nix is a proud parent of McKenzie Grace Nix, an outstanding third grade, honor student.
+Dr. Nix is a proud parent of McKenzie Grace Nix, an outstanding fourth grade, honor student.

 Boston University Graduate School of Arts and Sciences